Democrat Biden to outline how he would oversee coronavirus vaccine

 A person familiar with Biden’s regular briefings said several participants had years of government experience as well as relationships with people still working in the government that help inform their guidance.

-Reporting by Joseph Ax; Additional reporting by Trevor Hunnicutt; Editing by Colleen Jenkins and Peter Cooney
+Reporting by Joseph Ax; Additional reporting by Trevor Hunnicutt; Editing by Colleen Jenkins, Peter Cooney and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.